Deirdre18/ecommerce-django-app/README.md

 I developed this project using Atom text editor, which worked very well and had minimal issues.
 I firstly went through videos to learn Django from Code Institute, putting it all together and creating a 'BlogAllAboutIt app'.
 From there I was able to use this as a basis to create and development this project.
 I did not use AWS or Cloud9, however some files in the 'suggestions' folder are named using C9.
 The reason for this being that I directly copied this particular folder (called 'Suggestions') from a fellow student into my project to resuse the code he wrote, in order to save time, as the deadline for submission was fastly approaching.
 I have given credit to [Lucas Suarez](https://github.com/Code-Institute-Submissions/django-tech-ecommerce-app/blob/master/README.md) for his award winning project which was featured in Code Institute's Code Insider's newsletter.

-The steps I took to develop this project are as follows:-- **Please note that the project was originally created from the Code Institute tutorials and renamed to 'Yoda Design'.** Further design and development was done to the basic structure of the project, as outlined in this README.
+The steps I took to develop this project are as follows:-

+**Please note that the project was originally created from the Code Institute tutorials and renamed to 'Yoda Design'.** Further design and development was done to the basic structure of the project, as outlined in this README.

 **The steps I took to create this project and how to run this project.**